-McCloskeys return to court, ask judge to disqualify prosecutor for alleged political bias
+McCloskey’s demand judge is removed for alleged political bias, couple’s lawyer says hearing was ‘worthwhile’

 The evidence tampering charge was added by the grand jury.
 The indictment alleges that the couple altered a semiautomatic pistol "to impair its verity" in the investigation.

-No ruling was expected Wednesday.
 Republican Missouri Gov. Mike Parson has said he will pardon the McCloskeys if they are convicted.

 The Associated Press contributed to this report.